Top 10 Destinations in Kenya

 Our pick #9

-The Gedi Ruins are a historical and archaeological site found in a dense forest close to Kenya’s coast.
-The Swahili town remained undiscovered till 1884, with it opening to the public in 1948, though it’s believed to have been built in the early 13th century.
+The Gedi Ruins are a historical and archaeological site found in a dense forest close to Kenya’s Indian Ocean coastline, 94 kms north of Mombasa town.
+The Swahili town located in the Kilifi district remained undiscovered until 1884, with it opening to the public in 1948, though it’s believed to have been built in the early 13th century.
 Over the years the forest has crept over the ruins, adding to the eerie beauty and the mysterious atmosphere of the ancient town.
 Wander the paths to see the remains of a number of houses, a palace and a mosque with tombs still standing today.
-It was declared a UNESCO site due to it showing the advanced social and economic structure of the Swahili people at the time, disproving the assumption Africa was behind the rest of the world before colonialism.
+It was declared a UNESCO site as it represented the advanced social and economic structure of the Swahili people at the time, disproving the assumption Africa was behind the rest of the world before colonialism.

 Our pick #10